Ariadna2002/FLora-Comunica2/README.md

 We create a new file as just explained, name it "Sender.h" and paste the "Sender.h" file to it.
 It's as simple as that.

+Finally, we adapted the "LoRaReceiver" program with our:

+-Wifi name (ssid)

+-Password

+-The IP address of the raspberry that we are using (mqtt_server)